 Assess your potential / language level

 Some professions are in higher demand than others in Australia.
 If you feel that your career path is blocked or that you may not be able to find work in your field, you can consider switching to a different field and pursuing training or education in Australia.
-It is also important to assess your English proficiency since to obtain a less temporary visa, you may need to take language tests such as the IELTS (approx. $410).
+It is also important to assess your English proficiency since to obtain a less temporary visa, you may need to take language tests such as the IELTS (approx. $450).

-Is your profession eligible for a sponsor request?
 Is your profession on the list of in-demand professions?

-To determine if you are eligible to apply for a permanent visa, such as through sponsorship, you should check if your profession is listed by the Australian immigration department.
-The eligibility lists vary depending on the type of visa you are applying for:
+To determine if you are eligible to apply for a permanent visa, through sponsorship, you should check if your profession is listed by the Australian immigration department.
+It’s important to check the relevant list for your visa type, as the eligibility criteria can vary (see below).

 Have you had any feedback following your job searches?